 Do I have to create a new course?
 Can I create a new course?

 No, you do not have to create a new class.
 But yes, you may if you wish.
 Either way, the field component at the Biological Station will be new and this is what we are seeking.

 There are no additional costs associated with FSEA classes in our proposed model.
 Credits for the segment taught at the Station will be included with the semester in which the Ann Arbor portion of the class takes place.
 Scholarship funds will cover students' room and board at the Biological Station.

 What incentives exist for faculty?

-Faculty will be involved not only with teaching their class, but also with our grant evaluation process.
-Depending on their level, this program will cover a "summer ninth" for tenure track faculty, and a spring or summer appointment for lecturers.
+Depending on your appintment, we will pay for a "summer ninth" for tenure-track faculty or a spring or summer appointment for lecturers.
 All instructors will be involved not only with teaching their class, but also with our program evaluation process.

 When is the deadline to submit my proposal?

 We accept proposals on a rolling basis.
 Because the course proposal is the beginning of a conversation, please plan on it taking at least a semester to go from proposal to confirmed course.